KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

 ## STEP 7 - Finding The Top 5 Directors Based On Revenue

-1. The final part of this query returns only the top 5 directors in each year:
+1. The final part of this query is to add a filter so it only returns the top 5 directors in each quarter:

     ```
     <copy>WITH movie_rev as (